marklogic-community/slush-marklogic-node/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use slush-marklogic-node, please direct these to the [Roxy Mailing List][mailing list].
+If you have questions about how to use slush-marklogic-node, check our documentation on the [Wiki][wiki].
+Alternatively, check [Stack Overflow][mlstack] to see if it has been answered there, and post your question there if not.
+Please tag it with both MarkLogic and Slush.

 ## <a name="issue"></a> Found an Issue?